dr-orange/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Data Set Information:

+These signals were used to estimate variables of the feature vector for each pattern:

 1. Time or Frequency
     `Time` domain signals were captured at a constant rate of 50 Hz.
     `Frequency` domain signals were appied a Fast Fourier Transform (FFT).